pacphi/tf4k8s-pipelines/README.md

 fly -t <target> unpause-pipeline -p install-tas4k8s
 ```

+Admittedly this is a bit of effort to assemble.
+To help get you started, visit the [dist](https://github.com/pacphi/tf4k8s-pipelines/tree/main/dist) folder, download and unpack the sample environment templates(s).
+Make sure to update all occurrences of `REPLACE_ME` within the configuration files.

 #### Workflow Summary

 * Store secrets like your cloud provider credentials or `./kube/config` (in file format) in a storage bucket.